 - union-sponsored funds must be used prior to applying for SUNY employee tuition assistance/reimbursement, as well as other federal and state tuition grant programs

 - proof of satisfactory completion of course must be provided in order to be eligible for future assistance

-- employee must apply for funding prior to term starting; applications for previous terms will not be considered.
+- employees must apply for tuition assistance for the current term during the announced application acceptance period; reimbursements for previous terms will not be considered.

 There is a maximum allowance of three courses per year (up to 4 credits per course), one course per term, and a maximum of 12 credits per fiscal year, and this may be prorated based upon funding availability.

 - employee is required to use GOER (Governor’s Office of Employee Relations) tuition reimbursement program which covers up to $2,000 per year prior to applying for the SUNY Employee Tuition Assistance/Reimbursement Program.
 Complete program guidelines and applications are available at https://goer.ny.gov/managementconfidential-mc-training-programs

 - after using GOER, the employee is eligible for tuition assistance/reimbursement through the SUNY Employee Tuition Program (B140) up to a maximum of three courses per year (4 credits or less per course), one course per term, and a maximum of 12 credits per year.